 “The Anti-Pornography Law makes no mention of the miniskirt, but proponents have argued that the law bans women from wearing such leg-baring apparel in Uganda.
 Critics have claimed a misreading of the law.
 Activists have blamed ethics and integrity minister Simon Lokodo for encouraging this misreading and, in so doing, misleading the public.
 At this point, they might as well allow some people to use fantastic content from sites like tube v.

 ‘Minister Lokodo went on radio urging people to arrest, and bring to police, women who are putting on miniskirts, and the next day we saw women being stripped naked from Taxi Parks in Kampala,’ says women’s rights activist Patience Akumu Sunshine.
-‘It’s hard to state what constitutes an ‘indecent dress’, but Minister Lokodo totally misinterpreted the law to mean that it outlaws the wearing of miniskirts,’ she explains.
+‘It’s hard to state what constitutes an ‘indecent dress’, but Minister Lokodo totally misinterpreted the law to mean that it outlaws the wearing of miniskirts,’ she explains, when it is likely meant to more represent when people commit certain acts, such as Jess and Savannah doing girl on girl in public.

 Akumu is the founder of the ‘END Mini-Skirt Harassment’ campaign and same-named Facebook page.
 Its aim is, as she put it, ‘to save women from being disgraced in public’.